-If you live in Lebanon and want to apply for an airport transit visa for the Netherlands, find out about the rules and how to apply.
+If you live in Lebanon and want to apply for a short-stay visa for the Netherlands, find out about the rules and how to apply.

 What do I need to do?

 - You must submit a passport or other travel document issued within the last 10 years.
 This must have at least 2 blank pages and be valid for at least another 3 months after the date you intend to leave the Schengen area.

 - You must submit a completed and signed visa application form.
 Each person travelling with you on your travel document must submit their own visa form.
 Forms for children under the age of 18 need to be signed by a parent or guardian.

 - If you are under 18 and are travelling without one or both of your parents or guardians, ask them to sign a consent form.
 Border guards may ask to see this form when you arrive in the Netherlands.